The 8 Core Marketing Ideas for Real Estate in 2023

 Real estate marketing starts with Local SEO

-A huge tip for marketing in 2022 is dominating Local SEO.
-If you already have a brand in place and a solid website, your very first idea is to start with Local SEO for real estate.
-Local SEO has proven to be a game changer for real estate marketing in 2022.
+A huge tip for marketing in 2023 is dominating Local SEO.
+If you already have a brand in place and a solid website, your very first idea is to optimize your Google Business Profile.
+Local SEO has proven to be a game changer for real estate marketing in 2023.

 It has been said for decades that ”real estate is local” and it holds true in the digital age.
-Although it takes some time to see significant results, in 2022 Local SEO is by far the most effective strategy in a long-term real estate marketing plan.
+Although it takes some time to see significant results, in 2023 optimizing your Google My Business listing for ranking in Google’s Map Pack is by far the most effective strategy in a long-term real estate marketing plan.

 Seventy percent of online marketers say that SEO is better than PPC for generating sales.
 Although Google Ads can drive an enormous amount of targeted traffic, leads cultivated from organic search are generally “better leads”.
 Eighty-Six percent of people ignore paid ads, choosing to only click on organic search results.